Eco Committee 2018 - 2019

 Click below to see us in the Sustrans newsletter.

-We are delighted to have been chosen to take part in the Sustrans 'Active School Travel Programme', starting November 2016.
+We are delighted to have been chosen to take part in the Sustrans 'Active School Travel Programme'.
 Sustrans is a leading sustainable transport charity which encourages children to make more journeys to school by cycling, walking or scooting.
 Our Sustrans Active Travel officer, Beverley, will help us to get active by organising different activities and events throughout the year.
 She'll be offering cycling training to KS2 pupils and working with us to get better facilities for our bikes and scooters.